Follow Your Nose -- Which Code Smells are Worth Chasing?: Introduction

+Note that we are not interested \textbf{only} in the predictive probability $P(C|A)$ (where $C$ is concept and $A$ is alert) but in the \emph{causal relation} \cite{pearl2009causality} $P(Improve\:C|do(fix\: A))$, an alert whose instance fixing actually improves a goal.

+The goals that we are interested in are quality and productivity, leading to a research question per goal.
+Answering these research questions is important whether an alert fix is beneficial or not.
+A small set of causal alerts, those whose instances fixing is beneficial, can focus the refactor effort and efficiently improve the quality.
+Non-causal alerts' instances can be untouched, saving wasted effort.

 The common method to assess causality is controlled experiments.
-Choose a smell, find instances where it occurs, remove them, and observe the results.
-However, CheckStyle alone provides 151 smells and assessing all of them will require tremendous effort.
-We use the data on the smells behaviour `in nature' in order to identify the most promising smells.
-After that, it is much easier to follow up and validate the causality.
+Choose an alert, find instances where it occurs, fix them, and observe the results.
+However, CheckStyle alone provides 174 alerts and assessing all of them will require tremendous effort.

+We therefore use observations on the alerts' effect `in nature' in order to identify the most promising alerts.
+When looking for a causal relation from observations, one should identify a relation and see that it is not due to other variables.
+We use properties that require predictive power of the alert with respect to the goal, and the existence of the relation also when \textbf{controlling the influential developer and length variables}.
+We also use the change in variables over time and require co-change of the alert and goal.
+Requiring all these attributes leaves us with a small set of alerts, benefiting programmers and allowing focused research.
-We use a set of metrics in order to measure the influence of smells: The corrective commit probability, commit size, commit duration, and time to find bugs.
-The corrective commit probability (CCP) estimates the fraction of development effort that is invested in fixing bugs \cite{amit2020corrective}.
-Commit size measures coupling using the average of the number of files appearing in commit \cite{1231213, 10.1145/3345629.3345631, amit2020corrective}.
-Commit duration, the gross time to complete a commit, computed as the average time from the previous commit of the same author, for commits on the same date.
-Time to find a bug is the difference from the previous modification of the file, a process metric lower bound to the time from the bug introduction.

-Note that all our target metrics are process metrics, unlike smells which are based on code, making dependency less likely.
+We use corrective commit probability to measure fault proneness and commit duration to measure productivity.
+The corrective commit probability (CCP) estimates the fraction of development effort that is invested in fixing bugs \cite{Amit2021CCP}.
+Commit duration, the gross time to complete a commit, is an estimate of development effort \cite{Amit2021CCP}.
+It is computed as the average time from the previous commit of the same author on the same date, suitable to part time work.
+Note that our target metrics are process metrics, unlike the alerts which are based on code, making dependency on a confounding variable less likely.